Google uses cookies

 • Medicinal / Folk-medicinal aspects: •

-• Adverse effects: Certain members of this family are capable of causing mechanical injury, others may induce contact sensitivity.
-Phototoxicity following ingestion has also been reported. •
+• Adverse effects: Certain members of this family are spiny and therefore capable of causing mechanical injury.
+Others may induce contact sensitivity.
+Phototoxicity following ingestion has also been reported.
+Little is known about the nature of the allergens or the phototoxic principles. •

 - Achyranthes L.